awsdocs/iam-user-guide/doc_source/id_roles_create_for-service.md

 1. \(Optional\) Add custom attributes to the user by attaching tags: [TagRole](https://docs.aws.amazon.com/IAM/latest/APIReference/API_TagRole.html)

-   For more information, see [Managing Tags on IAM Entities \(AWS CLI or AWS API\)](id_tags.md#id_tags_procs-cli-api)\.
+   For more information, see [Managing tags on IAM entities \(AWS CLI or AWS API\)](id_tags.md#id_tags_procs-cli-api)\.

 1. \(Optional\) Set the [permissions boundary](access_policies_boundaries.md) for the role: [PutRolePermissionsBoundary](https://docs.aws.amazon.com/IAM/latest/APIReference/API_PutRolePermissionsBoundary.html)

    A permissions boundary controls the maximum permissions that a role can have\.
 Permissions boundaries are an advanced AWS feature\.

 If you are going to use the role with Amazon EC2 or another AWS service that uses Amazon EC2, you must store the role in an instance profile\.
 An instance profile is a container for a role\.
 Each instance profile can contain only one role, and that limit cannot be increased\.
 If you create the role in the AWS Management Console, the instance profile is created for you with the same name as the role\.
-For more information about instance profiles, see [Using Instance Profiles](id_roles_use_switch-role-ec2_instance-profiles.md)\.
+For more information about instance profiles, see [Using instance profiles](id_roles_use_switch-role-ec2_instance-profiles.md)\.
 For information about how to launch an Amazon EC2 instance with a role, see [Controlling Access to Amazon EC2 Resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UsingIAM.html#UsingIAMrolesWithAmazonEC2Instances) in the *Amazon EC2 User Guide for Linux Instances*\.

 **To create an instance profile and store the role in it \(AWS API\)**